emgrasmeder/about/cv.md

 [Twitter](https://twitter.com/emgrasmeder) | [Speaking Engagements](speaking-engagements.md)

 I'm a functional programming enthusiast with a background in data science, currently advising clients on how to do Continuous Delivery for Machine Learning and Scientific Computing use cases.
-I'm comfortable in the role of technical lead and am drawn towards conversations around business goals and product vision.
+I'm comfortable in the role of technical lead and am drawn towards conversations around business goals and product vision, but happiest writing code all day.
 I believe that almost all the times when a tech endeavor fails, it's not because the technology was too complicated but because _people are complicated_.
 I think it's vital to focus on the humans - from the customers to the development team to management structures.

 Whether in a position of leadership or not, I try to approach problems the same way: as an anarchist.
-I believe in the power of consensus, accountability, taking personal responsibility, and asking, "what are the systemic problems?", "who isn't being heard?", "how can we make this better for everyone?"
+I believe in the power of consensus, accountability, taking personal responsibility, and asking, "what are the systemic problems?" and "how can we make this better for everyone?"

 ## Relevant Experience
-### Tech Lead/Principal, Chemical Production Company (November 2020-Present)
+### Technical Lead/Tech Principal, Chemical Production Company (November 2020-Present)
 Overview: The client hired us to develop a workflow which enabled their data scientists to track and version their data, code, and models in a comprehensive way.

 Core Responsibilities: